 One of the available tools is OptinMonster.
 It allows the company to follow a user’s behaviour on the eCommerce websites.

 This tool can track unfinished shopping carts or particular products in which the client was interested but didn’t purchase.
-This allows afterward to reach the prospects on the social media channels they hangout with retargeting.

-Product customization on social media
+Example of product customization on social media

 Coca-cola is famous for its stunning marketing ad campaigns.
 One of their greatest examples is a personalized social media campaign – the Coca-cola bottle.
 They run this marketing campaign all around the world, using specific names for the countries.

-TREND #26: Automation – Future of social media
+3. Automation – Future of social media

 Automation, in any kind of department, allows faster and more efficient work.
 Most companies have numerous accounts on social media.
 Keeping track of all of them takes a lot of time and human resources.
 Automation hence has a great impact on business social media.